zenml-io/zenml/docs/book/user-guide/starter-guide/track-ml-models.md

 ## Facilitating Artifacts Exchange Between Pipelines Using MCP

-Often times, a Model creates a picture that is multi-pipeline.
+A ZenML Model spans multiple pipelines, and is a key concept that brings disparate pipelines together.
 A simple example is illustrated below:

 <figure><img src="../../.gitbook/assets/mcp_pipeline_overview.png" alt=""><figcaption><p>A simple example of two pipelines interacting between each other.</p></figcaption></figure>